ePADD/epadd/README.build.txt

 Building epadd:
 There are 2 versions of ePADD; a normal one with the suffix epadd-) that is used for appraisal, processing and delivery modules, and another one (with the prefix epadd-discovery). ePADD is first built as a WAR file, and then packaged in the epadd-launcher project as a -standalone.jar, and then a .exe for Windows, and a .app and .dmg for Mac OS.

+Make sure you have the Java 8 JDK installed, as well as the Java build tools maven and ant, and that mvn and ant are available in your path.

-You need to checkout 3 projects from git.
+First checkout 3 projects from git.

 git clone https://github.com/ePADD/muse.git
 git clone https://github.com/ePADD/epadd.git